Zita Cobb

 Cobb is the co-founder and CEO of the registered Canadian charity, Shorefast, which she launched with her brothers Anthony and Alan Cobb, on Fogo Island in 2004.
-She is also the innkeeper of the luxury Fogo Island Inn.
+She is also the original innkeeper of the luxury Fogo Island Inn.

+In December 2025, Ms. Cobb launched the Shorefast Institute for Place-Based Economies to advance PLACE as a legitimate pillar of economic development, alongside government and markets.
+Cobb was invited to address the Senate of Canada in May 2025, during a session of the Committee on Banking, Commerce and the Economy, to report on access to credit and capital for small and medium enterprises.

 Cobb has been recognized for her contributions to the Canadian economy and business world.

 Early life and education

 Cobb is an eighth-generation Fogo Islander.
 Cobb has six brothers, and her father was a 7th generation inshore fisherman.
 She grew up in a household with no electricity or running water.
 She survived tuberculosis at the age of six during a year spent at a sanatorium.
 Cobb studied business and graduated from Carleton University in Ottawa.

 Career

 Cobb started working with various oil companies in Alberta, and traveling in Canada and Africa.
 She worked at Ottawa-based JDS Fitel for ten years and became the CFO.
 The company merged with the U.S. company Uniphase in 1999 to become JDS Uniphase.
 In 2001, she exercised stock options worth US$69 million, and left the company to sail around the world for 4 years.